rhit-coultabm/Consistent-Cups-Espresso-Accessories/README.md

 Step 3: Assemble
 - To finalize this part of the pressure sensor, attach the antenna to the seeduino (as shown in figure 11)
 - Next, fit all of the components into the casing, with seeduino on the shelf, the battery slotted into the main area of the casing, and the pressure sensor through the hole on the other side of the casing (all shown in figure 12)
-- Final product shown in figure 13 and 14
+- Final product is shown in figure 13 and 14

 ![2c156bd9-9291-4784-b503-da6c319bb661](https://github.com/rhit-coultabm/Consistent-Cups-Espresso-Accessories/assets/92759594/b1563120-563b-4975-b911-fdcc497daf99)